Stay ALERT, CONTROL THE VIRUS, save lives

 If you need to check which council you belong to, you can do so here.

-To protect others, do not go to places like a GP surgery, pharmacy, or hospital.
-Stay at home and use the 111 online coronavirus service to find out what to do.
+To protect others, do not go to places like a GP surgery, pharmacy, or hospital, unless it is a serious emergency or to attend appointments for ongoing treatment.
+Stay at home and use the 111 online coronavirus service or NHS health at home to find out what to do.

 Visiting hours at Skegness and District General Hospital and Pilgrim Hospital Boston are currently suspended.
 Their latest information can be found below: